 Although not as detailed as we had hoped, Robert’s talk uses information gleaned from many who worked on the film, including its director.
 We learn that it was a budget-conscious effort, despite the considerable outlay for Technicolor.
 The mansion set was a hand-me-down, and the film’s two laboratories are the same set slightly redressed.
 The same goes for the saucer’s bridge and The Monitor’s headquarters.
 Robert doesn’t mention it, but the Metalunans use garden-store glass bricks as decor accents, just as seen in the previous year’s GOG.

 The preproduction was rushed, as the ‘two 1/2 years in the making’ included time the project spent being considered by other filmmakers.
 Not only were scenes simply skipped at the last minute (no Metalunan brainwashing lab), the too-brief visit to the faraway planet is the result of entire sequences jettisoned in preproduction.
-The isolation of Universal’s various departments (domains?) may also be responsible for an occasional lack of technical coordination.
+The isolation of Universal’s various departments (domains?) may also be responsible for the occasional lack of technical coordination.
 Seemingly essential shots for the launch of the saucer, we are told, were scheduled only after an early screening showed how badly they were needed.
 The budget and time allotted for complex optical scenes was chopped off in the middle of production, which left the Zahgon attacks without rotoscoping work to remove wires and harness rigs.
 No, I don’t think they should be digitally removed.

 Robert Skotak says that director Joseph Newman intended for Reason, Domergue and Russell to under-react to the weird goings-on in Exeter’s mansion, because the characters are supposed to be hiding their suspicions.
 If so, it’s just poor direction — our Earth scientists just seem unaccountably passive and clueless.
 Perhaps rushed editing did away with indications to the contrary, but Newman’s direction overall is markedly disengaged.

 Skotak drops other hints as well.
 He says that director Jack Arnold admitted to him that he had little or nothing to do with This Island Earth; yet rumors persist that Arnold directed the entire Metaluna sequence.
-Skotak mentions optical expert David Horsley’s exit from Universal during production, but I believe elsewhere he explained that it was a protest move that backfired — Horsley found out that he could be replaced.
+Skotak mentions optical expert David Horsley’s exit from Universal during production, but I believe elsewhere he explained that it was a protest move that backfired — Horsley took a chance only to find out that he could be replaced.
 Skotak also helps squelch rumors that the uncredited Millicent Patrick designed everything worthwhile in the Universal makeup department, by handing most credit for the impressive Metaluna Mutant to the (equally uncredited) Jack Kevan.
 We don’t learn much new about the creation of the Mutant; Robert elsewhere wrote that the monster’s original brownish appearance was scuttled in favor of a blue-and-red scheme that looked more exciting in Technicolor.
 That jibes with his mention that Universal wanted the effects to at all times show off the Technicolor, as with the fancy multi-hued explosions.

 For the record, I was long ago corrected for wrongly pronouncing the name Faith Domergue — Alain Silver told me that it’s “Duh-myoor,” and rhymes with the word ‘demure.’
 Maybe that’s just for the French, as everything I hear here is ‘DOH-merg,’ or ‘Doh-MERG,’ the way Robert Skotak says it.
 As a kid, I remember saying ‘Dommer-gyoo.”